SheriefAlaa/glorified_csv_parser/README.md

 - Creates a new DB record if it was a new.
 - Updated a previous one
-- Validates uniqueness of name
+- Validates uniqueness of name D
 - Validates required information
-  - name is required
+  - name is required D
-  - description is not required
+  - description is not required D
-  - price is required and must be greater than 0
+  - price is required and must be greater than 0 D
-  - listed is not required but it has a default value of true
+  - listed is not required but it has a default value of true D
-- Add multiple categories to the product
+- Add multiple categories to the product D

 ### User Expectation